eclipse/xtext/CONTRIBUTING.md

  10. If the reviewer approves, merge.

 ## Create a Release Locally
  1. Run the Maven build locally by calling the shell script [`full-build.sh`](https://github.com/eclipse/xtext/blob/main/full-build.sh).
-You may want to pass `-DskipTests` to skip all tests (keep in mind that with tests the build might take more than 1 hour).
+You may want to pass `--no-tests` to the script to skip all tests (keep in mind that with tests the build might take more than 1 hour).
  2. Find the artifacts at `build/maven-repository` or `build/p2-repository` in a folder relative to the repository root.

 ## Consume the Latest Artifacts